scienmanas/CertiMailer/README.md

 - The `font` and `font size` are cutomizable, to chenge uploaad the font in `Fonts Folder` and chenge the path according to the name in `certificate_generator.py` file.

+- Number of parametrs that can be printed and be taken as input are also customizable.

 - Don't stop the running the script by `Ctrl + C/X` otherwise the progress of the mail sent will not updated for that run.

 ## License